tidepool-org/data-model/device-data/types/wizard.md

 <!-- start editable commentary on insulinOnBoard -->

 The `insulinOnBoard` (IOB) field in a bolus calculation event encodes the insulin pump's estimate of how much insulin is currently still metabolically active in the PWD's system from boluses prior to the one being programmed.
 Some insulin pumps use a simple linear function for estimating the metabolic uptake and consumption of insulin while others use more complex functions.
-It is commonly held that one of the key benefits of using an insulin pump is the ability to track IOB in order to avoid "stacking" boluses—that is, taking more insulin on top of a dose that is still active, <!-- Edit by Eden -->which can possibly result in hypoglycemia.
+It is commonly held that one of the key benefits of using an insulin pump is the ability to track IOB in order to avoid "stacking" boluses—that is, taking more insulin on top of a dose that is still active, which can possibly result in hypoglycemia.
 In order to audit bolusing behavior, therefore, it is important to include `insulinOnBoard` in the data.
 On many insulin pumps, `insulinOnBoard` is also taken into account for the calculation of the [`net` bolus recommendation](#recommended).

 <!-- end editable commentary on insulinOnBoard -->